rezalaal/oc-boxes-plugin/README.md

 Based on that partial, an input form will be generated in the backend where an end-user can add their variables for the partial.

-One partial is called `Box`.
+A single partial is called `Box`.
 Boxes can be grouped into `Collections`.
 Collections can be placed on CMS pages and generate the markup for whole pages.

 You can have multiple `Categories` of `Collections`, like `Pages`, `Blog Entries` or `Landing Pages`.